Spanish Florida: Aftermath

-Second Spanish period
+Second Spanish Period

 Boundary disputes

 Spain gained possession of West Florida and regained East Florida from Britain in the Peace of Paris of 1783, and continued the British practice of governing the Floridas as separate territories: West Florida and East Florida.
-When Spain acquired West Florida in 1783, the eastern British boundary was the Apalachicola River, but Spain in 1785 moved it eastward to the Suwannee River.
+When Spain acquired West Florida in 1783, the eastern British boundary was the Apalachicola River, but Spain moved it eastward to the Suwannee River in 1785.
 The purpose was to transfer San Marcos and the district of Apalachee from East Florida to West Florida.

 After American independence, the lack of specified boundaries led to a border dispute with the newly formed United States, known as the West Florida Controversy.
 The two 1783 treaties that ended the American Revolutionary War had differences in boundaries.
 The Treaty of Paris between Britain and the United States specified the boundary between West Florida and the newly independent U.S. at 31°.
 However, in the companion Peace of Paris between Britain and Spain, West Florida was ceded to Spain without its boundaries being specified.
-The Spanish government insisted that its claim extended fully to the 1767 boundary at 32° 22′.
-The British line at 32° 22′ was close to Spain's old claim of 32° 30′, which can be justified by referring to the principle of actual possession adopted by Spain and England in the 1670 Treaty of Madrid.
+The Spanish government insisted that its claim extended fully to the 1767 boundary at 32° 28′.p 2 The British line at 32° 28′ was close to Spain's old claim of 32° 30′, which can be justified by referring to the principle of actual possession adopted by Spain and England in the 1670 Treaty of Madrid.
 The now independent United States insisted that the boundary was at 31°, as specified in its Treaty of Paris with Britain.

 After American independence, Spain claimed far more land than the old British West Florida, including the east side of the Mississippi River north to the Ohio and Tennessee rivers.
 This expanded claim was based on Spain's successful military operations against the British in the region during the war.
 Spain occupied or built several forts north of the old British West Florida border, including Fort Confederación, Fort Nogales (at present-day Vicksburg), and Fort San Fernando (at present-day Memphis).
 Spain tried to settle the dispute quickly, but the U.S. delayed, knowing that time was on its side.
 By Pinckney's Treaty of 1795 with the United States, Spain recognized the 31st parallel as the border, ending the first West Florida Controversy.
 Andrew Ellicott surveyed this parallel in 1797, as the border between the United States and Spanish territories.
 In 1798, Ellicott reported to the government that four American generals were receiving pensions from Spain, including General James Wilkinson.